PushkerGupta/IRCTC-Webite/README.md

 # IRCTC-Webite
-Repository for files required for IRCTC website.
+Repository for keeping all files required for WIN-BIN website from where each member of our team can access and update the code.
+<br> <br>
+These codes will run on server local(XAMPP) or live(Hostinger).